parvkpr/parvkpr.github.io/_projects/safedec.md

 </section>
 <h3>Ablations</h3>

-Since we assume a simple dynamics model (unicycle) for dynamics stepping, we evaluate the impact of noisy dynamics on final satisfaction.
-Additionally, we also sweep over the beta parameter for RCD which controls how much specification satisfaction should be prioritized over task performance.
+Since we assume a simple dynamics model (unicycle) for generating states from proposed actions, we evaluate the impact of noisy dynamics on final satisfaction.
+Additionally, we also sweep over the beta parameter for RCD, which controls how much specification satisfaction should be prioritized over task performance.
 <section id="showcase-2" class="mt-5">
   <!-- 2/3 + 1/3 grid with vertical centering -->
   <div class="row justify-content-center align-items-center mt-4">